digital-futures-academy/airport-challenge/README.md

 As an air traffic controller
 To avoid confusion
 I want to prevent asking the airport to let planes take-off which are not at the airport, or land a plane that's already landed

+As an air traffic controller
+To ensure safety
+I want to prevent takeoff when weather is stormy

+As an air traffic controller
+To ensure safety
+I want to prevent landing when weather is stormy

+As an air traffic controller
+To count planes easily
+Planes that have landed must be at an airport
 ```

 ## Domain Models